 It is the policy of the College to make every effort to provide for the information needs of students, faculty, and staff.
 When local resources do not meet those needs, the library staff have an obligation to obtain materials through college-wide cooperation (intra-library loan) and the statewide services of Northern Lights Library Network and MINITEX (inter-library loan).
-Students may use the Bemidji State University library.
+Students may use the Bemidji State University library and the library at Leech Lake Tribal College.
 The borrowing and lending libraries will ensure compliance with federal copyright laws.
-Costs for lost or damaged materials will be the responsibility of the borrowing library.